carrot93/meteor-webhook/readme.md

   ````

   *options*: An object.
 Currently the only valid options are a string value for
-  route and a boolean value for authentication.
+  route and a function for authentication.
 The route is the URL where
   subscribers can manage their WebHook subscriptions.
 GET will retrieve all of
   the subscriptions.
 POST allows creating subscriptions.
 DELETE removes a
   subscription.
-If authentication is true, then every API request will require
+The authentication function is called with the request headers
-  a plain-text email and password.
-SSL is important because of this plain-text
-  nature of credential passing.
+  object.
+You can then return a userId or a falsy value to generate a 401.